 Switch out foaming cleansers and gels for creamier formulas that condition the skin while they cleanse.
 You may also want to forgo any toners that leave the skin feeling fight.

-Aromatic Emulsion Balance or Dry/Sensitive are a good option because they do not contain any harsh drying ingredients, and work more like a hydrating essence on the skin.
+Aromatic Emulsion Balance or Dry/Sensitive are good options because they do not contain any harsh drying ingredients, and work more like a hydrating essence on the skin.

-While the skin is still damp from cleansing and toning massage in a face oil serum to feed the skin important vitamins and minerals, and add immediate hydration.
+While the skin is still damp from cleansing and toning, massage in a face oil serum to feed the skin important vitamins and minerals, while adding immediate hydration.
 Depending on your skin type, finish with a moisture-rich face cream that features ingredients such as Shea Butter to provide a physical barrier against moisture loss.

 NOTE: If you normally don’t use both a hydrating serum, plus a moisturizer, the winter may be the time to give it a try.
-This combo will help to protect all skin types from the damage they may get from colder temps and dry heated air.
+This combo will help to protect all skin types from damage caused by colder temps and dry, heated air.

 #2 Fight Sun Damage

 During the colder months we tend to spend more time in doors, therefor less time out in the sun.
-This makes it the best time to work on improving the look of sun damage, which can include dark spots and hyperpigmentation.
+This makes it the best time to work on improving the look of sun damage such as dark spots and hyperpigmentation.

-Many of the skin treatments for these skin conditions can be exacerbated by sun exposure or make skin more sensitive to the sun’s rays.
+Many of the most effective treatments for these skin conditions can be exacerbated by sun exposure or make skin more sensitive to the sun’s rays.
 That’s why winter is the perfect time to work on smoothing the look of discoloration and resurfacing the skin.

 Most spas and doctors who offer treatments such as chemical peels won’t even do them during the sunny summer months.
 So, the autumn and winter months are your only shot.

-Exfoliation is the key to many of the regimens for creating an even skin tone.
-It is also essential to getting glowing skin in the winter as exfoliation helps to remove dry, flaky skin that can look dull keep your skin from fully drinking in the moisture from your other skin care products.
+Exfoliation is the key step for creating an even skin tone.
+It is also essential to getting glowing skin in the winter, as exfoliation helps to remove dry, flaky skin that can look dull and keep your skin from fully drinking in the moisture from your other skin care products.